Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Introduction

 \subsection{Prior Works and Motivation}

-The delay refers to the duration from the moment the packet is generated at the transmitter to its reception by the receiver.
+This section provides an overview of related work, with a summarized comparison shown in Table~\ref{tab:relatedwork}.
+The delay refers to the duration from the instance the packet is generated at the transmitter to its reception by the receiver.
 This metric is crucial for evaluating the performance of communication networks, especially for applications requiring real-time responsiveness.
-Numerous studies \cite{queuedelay1, queuedelay2, queuedelay3} have shown that queuing delay constitutes the dominant component of overall latency compared to other components, such as processing latency, transmission latency, and propagation latency.
+Numerous studies (e.g., \cite{queuedelay1, queuedelay2, queuedelay3}) have shown that queuing delay constitutes the dominant component of the overall latency compared to other components, such as processing latency, transmission latency, and propagation latency.

 To address delay-aware resource allocation, some works leverage large-scale fading for spectrum and power management.
-For instance, in device-to-device (D2D)-enabled vehicular networks, resource allocation based on large-scale fading improves vehicle-to-infrastructure (V2I) ergodic capacity while ensuring vehicle-to-vehicle (V2V) reliability \cite{large-scale1}.
+For instance, in device-to-device (D2D)-enabled vehicular networks, resource allocation based on large-scale fading improves vehicle-to-infrastructure (V2I) ergodic capacity, while ensuring vehicle-to-vehicle (V2V) reliability \cite{large-scale1}.
 Similarly, single-input multiple-output (SIMO) systems have adopted power and rate allocation strategies using average signal and interference statistics under reliability and energy efficiency constraints \cite{large-scale2}.
 Sun \emph{et al.} further proposed a resource block and power control algorithm for D2D-based V2V communications without relying on instantaneous channel state information (CSI) \cite{large-scale3}.
 However, these static methods struggle to adapt to rapid channel variations.
 To address this, Lyapunov optimization has gained traction for real-time delay-aware resource management, accounting for queue dynamics, channel fluctuations, and system constraints.
 For example, Guo \emph{et al.} developed a cross-layer Lyapunov framework combining transport-layer rate control and physical-layer allocation to meet delay targets \cite{Lyapunov}.
 Similar approaches have led to robust scheduling policies that ensure queue stability and service quality in dynamic environments \cite{Lyapunov1, Lyapunov2, Lyapunov3}.